-Other Nontoxic Pest Ideas
+Other Non-toxic Pest Control Ideas

 While these roach and ant cookies work beautifully well for keeping pests out of your home, occasionally I will have some ants trailing under a patio door or around the front porch foraging for food.
 For these situations, I place a bay leaf right at the same spot the ants are trailing in to repel them away in another direction.

 Ants do not like bay leaves – at least the ants in Florida!
 This simple idea quickly and easily turns the ants around and sends them off foraging away from your house!

 That’s it!
 That’s all I do to keep pests away from my house.
 Two simple ideas that work.
 If worse comes to worse and your house is infested with more pests than just roaches or ants, be sure to call a green pest control company to fix the problem.
 There are two in my local area and they cost anywhere from $300-$500/year depending on the size of your house.
 Earth’s Best Natural Pest Control Management is one of the biggest in my state of Florida from what I understand, but I’m sure there are many others around the country.